joseph-jja/EcmaScripts/README.md

-# JavaScript scripts - so far untested
+# JavaScript scripts - test coverage varies but threshold is about 50% on files that have tests

 * using es6 and babel this will be some scripts for my personal website
-* will create all tests in jasmine 2 with karma and babel
+* all tests are done in jasmine 2 with karma, webpack, and babel
-* will use nodejs to render server side data
+* may use nodejs to render server side data
 * may use handlebars as templating or simple strings TBD

 ### Flow